 Larry and Penny Rothfield

-Larry and Penny became Resident Masters in Autumn of 2001.
+Larry and Penny became Resident Deans in Autumn of 2001.
 For eight years they were the Resident Masters of the Shoreland Residence Hall.
 Once the Shoreland was decommissioned as a residence hall, they transferred to the Snell-Hitchcock community in Autumn of 2009.

 “Snitchcock very quickly became more than just a dorm to me -- it was home, and everyone there was my family.
 We argued over meals like family, we cuddled in the living room like family, and, most importantly, we were ridiculously comfortable with one another right from the start.”